gre/developer-portal/_docs/connect/introduction.md

 ## Introduction

+- Intro written by Noe (in lieu of FAQ) (TBD)
+- How it is different to the other integrations here (TBD by us)

 Ledger Connect allows you to use any Web3 Apps with your Ledger Nano X to prevent hacks, scams, and keep your crypto and NFTs secure.

 This version supports Safari on iOS only.
 It is released as a Safari Web Extension, but will be shipped together with the Ledger Live mobile app in the future.
 We’re currently in beta, via the Apple TestFlight app.